franciscolourenco/fisher-index/README.md

 bucaran
 ```

-This index feeds the [online] search and is available to plugins for crawling purposes.
+The fisherman index powers the [online] search.

 ## Adding plugins to this list